Leadership, Support, and Administrative Staff

 TeacherView full bio

-Melanie is one of the few Fold staff who were born and raised in Vermont.
 Melanie grew up in Danville, Vermont and was exposed to church from a young age as her father was a Counseling Pastor.
 She also grew up with great familiarity with The Fold, as staff members would frequently visit and share at her church.
-Melanie received her degree in Bible and Missions from Appalachian Bible College in West Virginia.
+Melanie received a Bachelor's degree in Bible and Missions from Appalachian Bible College in West Virginia.
 During college Melanie had a unique experience of studying abroad in Israel for a year for a work study internship.
 She shares she is eager to reach out to teens and allow God to use her life experiences to teach them and love them through their hurts.
 In her spare time Melanie enjoys reading, writing, spending time with family and friends, hiking, listening to music, playing guitar and brushing up on her Hebrew and Spanish.
 Melanie's future goals include continuing to teach and eventually international missions.[x] close